Porting CUDA code to HIP#

 hipPointerAttribute_t attr;

-hipPointerGetAttributes(&attr, ptrHost); /*attr.type will have value as hipMemoryTypeHost*/
+hipPointerGetAttributes(&attr, ptrHost); /*attr.type is hipMemoryTypeHost*/

-For example, on AMD platform, hipMemoryType is defined in hip_runtime_api.h,
+hipMemoryType is defined in hip_runtime_api.h:

 typedef enum hipMemoryType {